Michigan (MI) Nursing Degrees & Licenses

 Central Michigan University’s (CMU) Herbert H. and Grace A. Dow College of Health Professions offers an RN-to-BSN program designed for working nurses to complete their BSN degree in less than 12 months.
 The BSN curriculum follows the American Association of Colleges of Nursing Essentials for Baccalaureate Professional Nursing Practice and the National Quality and Safety Education for Nurses Competencies.

-Applicants to this program must have a current and unencumbered RN license in their state, a 2.5 or higher GPA, and need to complete 120 credits, with up to 90 transferable credits from another nursing program accepted.
-With multiple start dates available each year, CMU is an ideal choice for those already working as registered nurses who want to enhance their qualifications with a BSN degree.
+Applicants to this program must have a current and unencumbered RN license in their state, a 2.5 or higher GPA, and need to complete 120 semester credit hours – with up to 90 transferable credits from another nursing program accepted.
+With multiple start dates each year, CMU is an ideal choice for registered nurses who want to enhance their qualifications with a BSN degree.

 - Location: Mount Pleasant, MI